Effects of mycotoxins on pets

 Ochratoxins

 These mycotoxins are commonly produced by the fungi genera Aspergillus and Penicillium.
-As observed in other species, in this group of mycotoxins the target organ is the kidney.
-Dog intoxication by ochratoxins can present clinical symptoms such as anorexia, excessive thirst, polyuria, polydipsia, anxiety, prostration restlessness, weakness, and death (Zain, 2011).
+As observed in other species, the target organ of these mycotoxins is the kidney.
+Dog intoxication by ochratoxins can present clinical symptoms such as anorexia, polyuria, polydipsia, anxiety, prostration, restlessness or weakness (Zain, 2011).

 Aflatoxins